mitodl/micromasters/exams/README.md

 ## Import exam grades
-This management command users the course_id in each row to find the course and corresponding ExamRun for the course.
+This management command uses the course_id in each row to find the course and corresponding ExamRun for the course.
 Out of all exam runs it picks the latest one for which scheduling period has already started.
 Then it looks for an exam authorization for the given user and exam_run, and creates `ProctoredExamGrade`.